 Accessing the Art Collection

-The State Historical Society of Missouri Center for Missouri Studies Art Gallery features several topical and permanent galleries with rotating exhibitions.
+The State Historical Society of Missouri Center for Missouri Studies Art Gallery features several topical and permanent galleries with rotating exhibitions (see below).
 These exhibitions can be accessed free of charge during regular business hours.
 SHSMO also welcomes visits from classes and groups.
 You can request a tour online.

 See representations of frontiersmen, World War II soldiers, and local leaders who shaped Missouri's culture through the digital art collections.